Yale-DMAC/projects_fy25/lcnaf_uris/README.md

 # Process
 -needed to identify all agent records imported from LCNAF that do not include the full HTTP addresses

--all agent records that did not have LCNAF HTTP addresses where then transferred into an CSV spreadsheet(https://yaleedu-my.sharepoint.com/:x:/g/personal/tyler_wade_yale_edu/EbnXUzlWBpVMiC5dtgGEjgIBC-D8bXN4vq46IpqSSiiY7Q?e=YEE3CK)
+-used sql query to get all agent records that did not have LCNAF HTTP addresses where then transferred into an CSV spreadsheet(https://yaleedu-my.sharepoint.com/:x:/g/personal/tyler_wade_yale_edu/EbnXUzlWBpVMiC5dtgGEjgIBC-D8bXN4vq46IpqSSiiY7Q?e=YEE3CK)

--Created a script to replace all agent records with LCNAF Http addresses and set them as the primary agent record identifier (C:\Users\tw722\archive_space\aspace_tools\src\aspace_tools\import_requests_agents.py)
+-Created a script to replace all agent records with LCNAF Http addresses and set them as the primary agent record identifier (import_http_addresses.py)

 # Notes